kravi1220/1DOcean_STIM_files/README.md

 #  "Beyond the No-Physics Control: A Verification Framework for 1D Ocean-Ice Modeling"

-Kumar Ravi Prakash.
 This repo is for the manuscript submitted to the *Journal of Advances in Modeling Earth Systems* (JAMES).

 This repo lets you **build GOTM+STIM, run every model configuration used